RX Interactions (“Contraindications”)

 - Oral hypoglycemic agents

 This list does not include all of the potential medications impacted by CBD.
 Nor will every medication in the categories contained on this list cause an interaction.
-For these reasons, you should consult with a medical professional before supplementing with CBD.
+For these reasons, you should always consult with a medical professional before supplementing with CBD.

 There are certain medications, known as “prodrugs,” that need to be metabolized to produce the therapeutic compound.
 In other words, you ingest an inactive compound and once in the body, it is processed into the active drug.
 If this processing is dependent on CYP3A4 (part of the larger CYP450 system), then inhibitors can result in too little active drug in the body for the desired therapeutic effect.